ggldnl/Path-Planning-Visualizer/README.md

 This will launch a Flask server; open the address on the console from a web browser to reach the web page.

+## Interface

+TODO

 ## Algorithms

+Below are the algorithms implemented so far.
+Some of them do not work in dynamic environments but are the base cases and thus an implementation is also provided; editing the map is disabled when they are selected; some of them let you edit the map only when the goal has been reached at least once.
+You can set the goal by double clicking, remove an obstacle by clicking on it and add an obstacle by clicking on an empty region on the screen.

 ```
 Search-based Planning